-As one of our three favorite wheat bread recipes, the smell of fresh baked bread with a hint of the molasses featured in this whole wheat sandwich bread is frequently the amazing aroma in our home!
+As one of our three favorite wheat bread recipes, the smell of fresh baked bread with a hint of the honey featured in this whole wheat sandwich bread is frequently the amazing aroma in our home!
 The only downside?

-To Get Your Whole Wheat Sandwich Bread Started…
+How To Make Homemade Whole Wheat Bread

 In the bowl of your stand mixer, dissolve 3 tsp active dry yeast in 2 Tbsp of the water ( 1 1/4 c total ) for 3 – 5 minutes.
 Add all of the other ingredients.

-Mix all of the ingredients thoroughly, then use your dough hook to knead the bread for 6-8 minutes and transfer to a lightly oiled bowl.
-Cover with greased cling wrap or a dampened towel, then allow the dough to rise for 1-2 hours.
+Cover with greased cling wrap or a dampened towel, then allow the dough to rise for 30 – 45 minutes.

 Cover with greased cling film or a damp towel again, and allow the dough to rise again for an additional 1 – 2 hours.
-When the dough is almost completely risen, preheat your oven to 350 ºF ( 175 ºC ). *You only want 100% whole wheat bread dough to rise to about 75 – 80% of being doubled.
+When the dough is about half way risen, preheat your oven to 350 ºF ( 175 ºC ). *You only want 100% whole wheat bread dough to rise to about 75 – 80% of being doubled.

-Bake for 20 minutes, then cover with aluminum foil and bake for an additional 15 – 20 minutes or until the internal temperature of the bread is 190 degrees F ( 88 degrees C).
+Bake for 20 minutes, then cover with aluminum foil and bake for an additional 15 – 20 minutes or until the internal temperature of the bread is 190 ºF ( 88 ºC ).
 Remove from the oven and transfer out of the loaf pan to a wire cooling rack.

 *Optional, you can rub the crust with butter before it cools if desired.

-- 3 tsp active yeast
+- 1 packet active dry yeast

-- 1/4 cup molasses
+- 1/4 cup honey

-- 3 1/2 cup whole wheat flour
+- 3 1/2 cups whole wheat flour

 - 1 tsp salt

-With the dough hook attachment, knead the dough for 6-8 minutes then turn into a lightly greased bowl.
+- With the dough hook attachment, knead the dough for 6-8 minutes then turn into a lightly greased bowl.
 Cover with greased cling wrap or a damp towel and allow to rise for 1-2 hours.

-Once the dough has roughly doubled in size, punch down the dough approximately half way and turn out onto a lightly floured surface (the dough will be relatively wet and sticky).
+- Once the dough has roughly doubled in size, punch down the dough approximately half way and turn out onto a lightly floured surface (the dough will be relatively wet and sticky).
 Be careful not to work too much flour into the dough, just dust the dough with the flour enough so that is no longer tacky to the touch.

-When the dough is almost done rising, preheat your oven to 350 degrees F (175 degrees C).
+- When the dough is almost done rising, preheat your oven to 350 degrees F (175 degrees C).
 Bake for 20 minutes (I usually rotate halfway for even cooking), then cover with aluminum foil and continue to bake for an additional 15-20 minutes or until the internal temperature is 190 degrees F (88 degrees C).